 She served as an evaluator on the New York State Social Work Education Consortium from 2007 to 2015 and the Child Welfare Workforce Initiative, funded through the U.S. Children’s Bureau from 2008 to 2015.
+She continues her child welfare workforce studies in conjunction with the National Child Welfare Workforce Institute (NCWWI).
 As a result of this research, she has authored and co-authored several mixed-methods, qualitative and quantitative research articles regarding workforce issues in child welfare and evidence-based practice.

-Dr. Zeitlin in a co-author of two books on research methods and program evaluations, published by Oxford University Press.
-Her most recent book, Making Your Case: Using R for Program Evaluation, was published in 2015.
+Dr. Zeitlin in an author or co-author of three books on statistics, research methods and program evaluations, published by Oxford University Press.
+Her most recent book, Basic Statistics for the Behavioral and Social Sciences Using R was published in 2019.
+Making Your Case: Using R for Program Evaluation, was published in 2015.
 SSD for R: An R Package for Analyzing Single Subject Data is related to practice-based research.